-Despite the availability of vast amounts of data, understanding the spatiotemporal patterns of human flow remains challenging owning to the large volume and complexity of such data.
-In previous research, mobility data have often been reduced down to temporal trends of macroscopic statistics, such as displacement and waiting time distributions \cite{BHG2006}, radius of gyration \cite{GHB2008}, number of visited places and visitation frequency \cite{SKW2010}, predictability \cite{SQB2010}, motifs \cite{SBC2013}, and mobility synchronization \cite{SBB2023}.
+Although vast amounts of mobility data are now available, their sheer volume and complexity make it difficult to understand the spatiotemporal patterns of human flow on the Earth's surface, necessitating effective information reduction methods to avoid information overload.
+Table \ref{tbl:comparison_mobility} summarizes the information reduction methods in previous studies.
+In earlier research, mobility data have often been reduced to temporal trends of macroscopic statistics, such as displacement and waiting time distributions \cite{BHG2006}, radius of gyration \cite{GHB2008}, number of visited places and visitation frequency \cite{SKW2010}, predictability \cite{SQB2010}, motifs \cite{SBC2013}, and mobility synchronization \cite{SBB2023}.
 Some studies have examined the dynamics of one or more of these metrics \cite{KSZ2020, HSU2013, LBH2012, GY2017, WT2016, HRH2020, KSH2022, SBB2023}, revealing common patterns in human mobility.
-However, these data processing approaches often mitigate information overload by reducing detail, resulting in the loss of location-specific information.
+Nevertheless, these data processing approaches often mitigate information overload by reducing detail, resulting in the loss of location-specific information, which prevents discussion of mobility patterns at specific locations on a map.
 In other instances, data have been transformed into spatial distributions of temporal populations \cite{BLT2011, LXM2016, LST2017}, preserving location-specific details but losing crucial mobility information, such as trip distances and their origins.
-Additionally, data have been used to fit general models of human mobility, including the gravity model \cite{Z1946}, the intervening opportunities model \cite{S1940, FM1990, AP2001, NSL2012, SYB2015}, the radiation model \cite{SGM2012, LZD2013, YZF2014, REW2014, KLG2015, VTN2018, LY2019, LY2020, DF2022}, and the exploration and preferential return (EPR) model \cite{SKW2010, PSR2015, SDO2021, BLE2015, ASS2018, LZZ2021}.
-Although these models offer valuable insights, systematic examination of the dynamics of human mobility patterns across different contexts is limited.
-In summary, previous approaches have failed to retain the full complexity of human mobility data.
-Methods that aggregate data into macroscopic statistics often lose spatial specificity, whereas those emphasizing spatial distributions omit essential trip information, such as origins and distances.
-Furthermore, model-based approaches abstract real-world patterns to fit theoretical constructs, which may not fully capture the intricacies of human movement.
+Additionally, data have been used to fit general models of human mobility, including the gravity model \cite{Z1946}, intervening opportunities model \cite{S1940, FM1990, AP2001, NSL2012, SYB2015}, radiation model \cite{SGM2012, LZD2013, YZF2014, REW2014, KLG2015, VTN2018, LY2019, LY2020, DF2022}, and exploration and preferential return (EPR) model \cite{PSR2015, SDO2021, BLE2015, ASS2018, LZZ2021}.
+Although these models offer valuable insights, the fitted parameters are usually macroscopic, and location-specific information is often lost.
+In summary, the core challenge is to reconcile data simplification with information preservation: To study mobility patterns on a map, retaining location-specific information about human flows from origins to destinations is crucial.
+At the same time, the data must be simplified sufficiently to be comprehensible.